This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 1½-inch thick bone-in pork chops | 25 minutes or until internally 145°F |

-If you plan to consume the smothered pork chops within a few days, store them in an airtight container or a covered dish in the refrigerator.
+If you plan to consume the smothered pork chops within three to five days, store the leftovers in an airtight container or a covered dish in the refrigerator.
 Make sure the chops are completely covered with gravy to prevent drying out.
 Gravy acts as a protective layer to keep the meat moist.

 To store smothered pork chops for an extended period, you can freeze them.
 Place the chops and gravy in an airtight container or a freezer-safe bag, ensuring there’s no excess air inside to minimize freezer burn.
 Label the container with the date.